Quantum Field Theories on Algebraic Curves. I. Additive bosons: Local Theory

-that characterizes free bosons in two-dimensional QFT. \end{remark} \begin{definition} The highest weight module for the Heisenberg Lie algebra $\g$ is an irreducible $\g$-module with the vector $\bm{1}\in V$ annihilated by the abelian subalgebra $\OO_K\oplus \{0\}$. \end{definition} The following result is well-known (see, e.g., \cite[Lemma 9.13]{kac}). \begin{theorem} All irreducible highest weight modules for the Heisenberg Lie algebra $\g$ are the trivial one-dimensional module $\mathit{k}=k\cdot\bm{1}$ with the highest vector $\bm{1}=1\in k$, and the Fock module
+They characterize free bosons in the two-dimensional QFT. \end{remark} \begin{definition} An \emph{irreducible highest-weight module of the Heisenberg algebra} $\g$ is an irreducible $\g$-module with a vector $\bm{1}\in V$ which is annihilated by the abelian subalgebra $\OO_K\oplus \{0\}$. \end{definition} The following result is well-known (see, for example, \cite[Lemma 9.13]{kac}). \begin{theorem} Each irreducible highest-weight module of the Heisenberg Lie algebra $\g$ is either the trivial one-dimensional module $\mathit{k}=k\cdot\bm{1}$ with the highest vector $\bm{1}=1\in k$, or the Fock module

 induced from the one-dimensional $\g_+$-module $k$. \end{theorem} \begin{remark} Let $U\g$ be the universal enveloping algebra of the Lie algebra $\g$.
 By definition,